 During these early days you will usually feel abdominal cramping known as afterbirth pains.
 These pains may be most noticeable when you are breastfeeding; they are part of your body’s recovery after birth.
 Your first period may return after 6 weeks but if you are exclusively breastfeeding, it may take longer before you have a period.

 Constipation can occur post-delivery particularly if you have a bruised perineum or stitches.
 Drinking plenty of water, eating fresh fruit, vegetables and other high fibre foods will help counteract this problem.
 Light exercise also helps prevent constipation.

 Just after your baby’s birth there will be minimal changes to your breasts.
 The first yellow milk your breasts make is called colostrum.
 When your ‘mature milk’ comes in, around day 3 or 4, your breasts will start to feel heavy and full.
-When your milk has come in it is important to have a well-supported, fitted bra and you may also wish to wear breast pads to absorb any unexpected leaking.
+When your milk has come in it is important to wear a well-supported, fitted bra and you may also wish to use breast pads to absorb any unexpected leaking.

 It is helpful to read about breastfeeding before delivery.
 Attending breastfeeding classes and getting yourself well prepared beforehand should also help you to breastfeed successfully.
 Please also read the information on our Breastfeeding page.

 During the first days after a vaginal birth you will experience some perineal pain and swelling.
 The symptoms may be worse if you have needed stitches.
 Regular pain relief tablets and ice packs are recommended to help with your recovery.